Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 ## The Next Level of Search Queries in Splunk
- - Using `stat` - Creates basic statistical report, `eval`, Determining a baseline, Desigining an alert
+ - Using `stat` - Creates basic statistical report, `eval`, Determining a baseline, Desigining an alert and creating new variables

+- `source="statsreport.csv"  | eval BruteForce = if('EventCode'="4740","Potential Brute Force", "Not Brute Force")`

+  - `source="statsreport.csv"`: Searches through all the results from the `statsreport.csv` file.

+  - `eval BruteForce`: Creates a new field called `BruteForce`.

+  - `if('EventCode'="4740",`: States the expression, If the event code field has a value of 4740.

+  - `"Potential Brute Force",`: Continues the statement with, If true, name this value `Potential Brute Force`.
+This is the value to display if the expression for the event is true.

+  - `"Not Brute Force"`: Continues the statement with, If false, name this value `Not Brute Force`.